 These are just a few of the factors affecting the price swings of cryptocurrencies like Bitcoin.
 Before making any investment decisions, it’s important to understand what you’re getting into.

 The price can change in moments so the value of your investment will change over time, perhaps by a lot.
-Try not let strong emotions get the better of you.
-Doing your own research, and speaking with financial experts will help you make a more educated decision.
+Doing your own research, avoiding acting on emotion, and speaking with financial experts will help you make a more educated decision.

 If you want to monitor the price of Bitcoin or Ethereum, you can easily set up price alerts in the Luno app.
-Simply open the side menu in the app, tap ‘PRICE ALERTS’ and decide when you want to be notified.
+Simply go to the profile tab in your app and tap on “Price alerts”.